raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ---

-## For every formal regular expression, there is an equivalent finite-state recognizer
+# Generating finite-state recognizers from formal regular expressions

 Let us consider `union`, `catenation`, `kleene*`, `EMPTY_SET`, `EMPTY_STRING`, and `just1` for a moment.
 These have a one-to-one correspondance with the operations in formal regular expressions.
 And in fact, it's pretty easy to translate any formal regular expression into an equivalent JavaScript expression using our functions and constants.